aaaristo/dyngodb/README.md

 DynamoDB is *elastic*, *cheap* and greatly integrated with many AWS products (e.g. [Elastic MapReduce](http://aws.amazon.com/elasticmapreduce/), [Redshift](http://aws.amazon.com/redshift/),[Data Pipeline](http://aws.amazon.com/datapipeline/),[S3](http://aws.amazon.com/s3/)), while MongoDB has a wonderful interface.
+Using node.js on [Elastic Beanstalk](http://aws.amazon.com/elasticbeanstalk/) and DynamoDB as your backend you could end-up with a very scalable, cheap and high available webapp architecture.
+The main stop on it for many developers would be being able to productively use DynamoDB, hence this project.

 ## Getting started
 Playing around: